nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 :bulb: Tags are only able to take in one alphanumeric string!

 :heavy_exclamation_mark: Take note that editing sessions for programs and tags for any entity will automatically override **all** its current sessions/tags!
+To clear all sessions/tags, use "s/" and "t/" respectively without any values.

 :heavy_exclamation_mark: At least one attribute needs to be modified!
 </div>